 Starting with newborns

-The governor further expressed support for a by New Jersey Democratic Sen. Cory Booker that, at the federal level, would give all newborns in the United States an initial deposit of $1,000 and make additional annual contributions through age 18 of up to $2,000, depending on wealth, with those at the lowest income levels receiving the largest amounts.
+The governor further expressed support for a similar proposal by New Jersey Democratic Sen. Cory Booker that, at the federal level, would give all newborns in the United States an initial deposit of $1,000 and make additional annual contributions through age 18 of up to $2,000, depending on wealth, with those at the lowest income levels receiving the largest amounts.

 “Senator Booker … has this baby bonds idea, which I personally love,” Murphy said, though he added, “I’m not sure as a state we can do that.”